SUNDAY, July 20, 2014

 not necessarily reflect the actual profit for the evening.

-Bingo bakers for Tuesday, April 22: The following households
+Bingo bakers for Tuesday, July 22: The following households can

-Sunday morning as well as on Tuesday: R. Camp, J. Collins, B. Crawford,
+Sunday morning as well as on Tuesday: P. Brandon, T. Byers, R. Camp,

 Thank you: We thank the parishioner households who provided baked

 goods for bingo on July 15: J. Batcha,

 Thank you: We thank all who gave their time to help at bingo on